-FUTUREWISE is a career guidance and planning programme that supports young people from age 15 to 23 to explore their career aspirations and make informed decisions about their future both in the UK and internationally.
+FUTUREWISE is a career guidance and planning programme that supports young people from age 15 to 23 through their school to explore their career aspirations and make informed decisions about their future both in the UK and Europe.

 How does FUTUREWISE work?